How Nabu Evaluates Research

 2. Methodology

 Every paper is evaluated on three independent signals: Quality, Reliability, and Impact Potential.
 Each draws on the same evaluation pipeline, with criteria calibrated to the paper’s methodology type and field of science.
-The three signals are scored, displayed, and reasoned about separately - they are never blended into a single number.
+The three signals are scored, displayed, and reasoned about separately - never blended into a single number.

 2.1 Quality (4C) Framework